 WordFly's Monthly Subscriber pricing plan places organizations into a pricing tier based on their active subscriber count and allows unlimited emails to be sent for a low monthly cost.
 This plan is great for organizations sending multiple times to subscribers over the course of a month.

-There are several reasons why the Monthly Subscriber pricing plan is based on your active subscriber count at the end of the month.
+There are several reasons why the Monthly Subscriber pricing plan is based on the active subscriber count at the end of the month:

-- It encourages customers to email subscribers regularly and use only opted-in lists per our Acceptable Use Policy (not sending to purchased, rented, scraped, or shared lists etc...).
+- It encourages senders to email subscribers regularly and use only opted-in lists per our Acceptable Use Policy (not sending to purchased, rented, scraped, or shared lists etc...).